CoreDotToday/CoreDotFinance/docs_run/source/examples.rst

 crypto
 =======

-This function without any arguments returns price data of crypto currency listed on Binance.
+This function without any arguments returns price data of Bitcoin as a default.

 .. code-block:: ipython